StenTheTank/Group6TurnoverData/README.md

 - duckDB
 - dataGrip

+We are using as data sources open data two tables from Estonian Business Register and quarterly data tables from Estonian Tax and Customs Board.

 **How to get started:**
 - **Memory for Docker**: The default memory allocated to Docker on macOS may not be sufficient.
 If there isn't enough memory, the web server may continuously restart and won't operate stably.
 It is recommended to allocate at least 8GB of memory to Docker Engine to avoid issues.
 - **To see how much memory is available, run this command**: This command checks how much physical memory is available on the system.